 Day to day, Amanda remains at the helm of her retreat business and licensed spa programmes, these include her signature wellness menus and programmes in Sardinia, and regular hosted events in Spain, Scotland and England.
 She runs a clinic from her base in London and is also a Pilates teacher.

-At ‘The Science of Health’, Amanda will draw on her own experiences to speak on how to engage and support client compliance with nutritional advice and therapeutic diets.
-She will also be creating a delicious gut-friendly lunch menu for the event.
+At ‘The Science of Health’, Amanda drew on her own experiences to speak on how to engage and support client compliance with nutritional advice and therapeutic diets.
+She also created a delicious gut-friendly lunch menu for the event.

-Find out more about ‘The Science of Health’ and reserve your ticket here.
+Find out more about ‘The Science of Health’ and purchase the full seminar recording.

 1. Lillycrop KA.
 Effect of maternal diet on the epigenome: implications for human metabolic disease.
 Proc Nutr Soc 2011;70(1):64-72.

 2. Martin R et al. Early life: gut microbiota and immune development in infancy.
 Benef Microbes 2010;1(4):367-82.